gogleva/SecretSanta/README.md

 - signalp: separate check for invalid verison
 - signalp: weird Cmax scores -  check
 - do not need TMHMM_parallel if it is so slow?
-- external dependencies:is there a better way than manage_paths?
 - prediction graphs (?) when each candidate was rejected -->?

 ### Installation: